-Our company’s model for a private city is that of a classical liberal minimal state.
-The company would provide security, zoning, a stable legal framework and some infrastructure.
-But that is not how is has to work.
+Our model for a private city is that of a classical liberal minimal state.
+The company would provide security, dispute resolution, a stable legal framework and some infrastructure.
+But there are other possibilities.
 The Free Private City concept is in fact much wider and allows for a huge amount of experimentation.

 Because of this, the Free Private City functions as a kind of Startup Society: a small, experimental and responsive venture trying out new models of living together and delivering valuable information to all of us about about them, even when they fail.
-When they succeed, on the other hand, the result is enormous prosperity, like the examples of Hong Kong or Singapore.
+When they succeed, on the other hand, the result is enormous prosperity, as can be seen by the examples of Hong Kong or Singapore.

 Now imagine this in a large scale.
 Dozens, hundreds or even thousands of free cities will subject the biggest market of all, that of living together, to the positive effects of market competition.
 What we get is cheaper and better alternatives, as well as differentiation for niche segments.
 It’s the replacement of rigid bureaucracies for disruptive innovation.

 So what does your ideal city look like?
 A Kibbutz?
 An Ecovillage?
-A Free Market Society?
-A Religious community?
+A libertarian society?
+A religious community?

 To learn more, read our book “Free Private Cities: Making Governments Compete for You”: https://www.amazon.com/